 - No access to this repo

 To fix this, make sure that the repository exists and you have access to it.
 Re-login to the correct Git account and try to import the repository again.
-If you are connecting to a GitHub account, also make sure that the Iterative Studio GitHub app is installed.
+If you are connecting to a GitHub account, also make sure that the DVC Studio GitHub app is installed.

 If you see one of the following errors, it means that for some reason, parsing of the Git repository could not start or it stopped unexpectedly.
 You can try to import the repo again.

 - Failed to start parsing